placrosse/kodo/docs/source/overview.rst

     with error resiliant codecs (video, audio) as instead of receiving wither the whole data block or nothing, a partial data block can be received.

-Variable symbol length (comming soon)
+Variable symbol length (coming soon)
     The symbols in a block of coded data can have different lengths.
 This can e.g. be useful when coding over message type data, in order to allocate on symbol per message.